Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Conclusions

 \section{Conclusions}

-The pulsating instabilities of premixed CH$_4$-O$_2$ flames on a porous-plug burner were investigated at various levels of CO$_2$ dilution, across a wide range of equivalence ratios, and flow rates.
-Time-resolved measurements of flame chemiluminescence and average temperature were obtained, from which the primary oscillation frequencies of the pulsating flames were determined using fast Fourier transform and harmonic power analysis.
-Additionally, spatiotemporally resolved measurements of gas temperature were conducted using spectrally modulated laser absorption diagnostics synchronized with high-speed chemiluminescence imaging.
+The pulsating instabilities of premixed CH$_4$-O$_2$ flames on a porous-plug burner were investigated across varying levels of CO$_2$ dilution, equivalence ratios, and flow rates.
+Heat loss to the flat burner surface amplified the thermo-diffusive instabilities and enabled pulsations at near-unity Lewis numbers, where freely propagating flames would be stable.

-From the results of the current measurements, a mode transition phenomenon in the pulsating flames was revealed through phase-locked analysis.
-Under fuel-rich conditions with relatively low heat release rates and flow rates, the flames exhibited quasi-periodic pulsation in a single mode.
-At elevated flow rates, flickering instability appeared and began to interfere with the thermo-diffusive pulsation, creating sidebands around the primary frequency.
-As the heat release rate increased, mode splitting occurred, and the flames eventually pulsated in multiple modes.
-The stability boundaries and regime diagrams of the flame oscillation modes were obtained, and representative examples of different modes were analyzed.
+In this study, multiple modes of flame pulsation were observed.
+Under fuel-rich conditions with relatively low heat release and flow rates, the flames exhibited quasi-periodic pulsation in a single mode.
+At higher flow rates, buoyancy-controlled, low-frequency flickering instability appeared and began to interfere with the thermo-diffusive pulsation, producing sidebands around the primary frequency.
+At elevated heat release rates, nonlinear interaction between flame flicker and single-mode pulsation further triggered mode splitting, giving rise to multi-mode pulsation.
+The stability boundaries and regime diagrams of flame oscillation modes were established, and representative measurements of the spatiotemporal variations in pulsating flames were analyzed.
+Further investigation into the transient dynamics of mode transitions is in progress, particularly under microgravity conditions to eliminate buoyancy effects.

-Although obtained from experiments on a specific porous-plug burner, the results of the current study -- such as the overall trends of the stability boundary, primary frequency, and mode distributions -- are expected to be broadly applicable to other CO$_2$-diluted oxy-fuel combustion systems.
-They provide a basis for theoretical and numerical extrapolation toward applications relevant to practical combustion devices, where flame stability is a critical design consideration.
-While the current study primarily focused on methane flames, the underlying concepts can be easily extended to other fuels such as hydrogen and ammonia.
-In this sense, the present study should prove valuable for both fundamental research on flame dynamics and practical applications of CO$_2$-moderated oxy-combustion.
+The observed trends of stability boundary and mode distributions are expected to generalize to other CO$_2$-diluted oxy-fuel combustion systems.
+While this study focuses on methane flames, the underlying concepts can be extended to other fuels, such as hydrogen and hydrogen-blended fuels.
+In this sense, the findings of the present study are useful for both fundamental research on flame dynamics and practical applications of oxy-combustion.